-Independent Art: 0.5 credits - Students will work collaboratively with teachers to design projects that are independently approved and relate to Art.
+Independent Art: 0.5 credits - In this course, students will work collaboratively with teachers to design projects that are independently approved and relate to Art.
 Student evaluations will be conducted by the teacher upon completion of the course to determine whether course goals and objectives were met and award credit.

-Independent Family and Consumer Science: 0.5 credits - Students will work collaboratively with teachers to design projects that are independently approved and relate to Family and Consumer Sciences.
+Independent Family and Consumer Science: 0.5 credits - In this course, students will work collaboratively with teachers to design projects that are independently approved and relate to Family and Consumer Sciences.
 Student evaluations will be conducted by the teacher upon completion of the course to determine whether course goals and objectives were met and award credit.

-Independent Music: 0.5 credits - Students will work collaboratively with teachers to design projects that are independently approved and relate to Music.
+Independent Music: 0.5 credits - In this course, students will work collaboratively with teachers to design projects that are independently approved and relate to Music.
 Student evaluations will be conducted by the teacher upon completion of the course to determine whether course goals and objectives were met and award credit.